frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 <!-- add-breadcrumbs -->
-# Company
+# Company Setup

 **A company is a legal entity made up of an association of people for carrying on a commercial or industrial enterprise.**

-In ERPNext, the first Company is created on completion of account creation.
+In ERPNext, the first Company is created when an ERPNext account.
 For each Company, you can set a domain as manufacturing, retail, or services depending on the nature of your business activity.

 If you have more than one company, you can add them from:

 > Home > Accounting > Company

 ## 1. How to create a new Company
-1. Click on New.
+1. Go to the path, click on New.
 1. Enter the name, abbreviation, and default currency for the company.
 1. Save.

+The abbreviation for your company is created by default.
+For example, FT for Frappe Technologies.
+The abbreviation helps in differentiating assets of one company from another.

+The abbreviation also appears in various accounts, cost centers, taxes templates, warehouse, etc, of your company.

 You can also attach a company logo and add a description for the company.

 ![Company Master](/docs/assets/img/setup/company-master.png)

+### 1.1 Multi Company Structure

+Let's assume you run a group of companies, some may be larger companies and some may be smaller that are a part of the larger companie(s).

+In ERPNext, you can setup multiple companies.
+The company structure can be parallel, i.e., sister companies, parent child companies, or a combination of both.

+A parent company is the larger organization which consists of one or more child companies.
+A child company is a subsidiary of a parent company.

+The company tree view displays the overall structure of your companies.

+<img class="screenshot" alt="Company Tree" src="{{docs_base_url}}/assets/img/accounts/company-tree.png">

+Once you build a company tree, ERPNext will validate if the accounts of the child companies match the accounts in the parent company.
+All the accounts can be combined in a consolidated chart of accounts statement.

-### 1.1 Other Options when creating a company
+### 1.2 Other Options when Creating a Company

 * **Domain**: The domain of work the company is into.
 Eg: manufacturing, services, etc. Choose one when setting up your account.
 * **Is Group**: If checked, this becomes a parent company.
-* **Parent Company**: If this is a child company, set the parent from this field.
-If a parent company is set, the chart of accounts for a new company will be created on the basis of the parent company.
+* **Parent Company**: If this is a child company, set the parent from this field i.e., select a group company this company belongs to.
+If a parent company is set, the chart of accounts for the new company you're creating will be created on the basis of the selected parent company.

-### 1.2  Tree View
-The tree view displays the overall structure of your companies.

-<img class="screenshot" alt="Company Tree" src="{{docs_base_url}}/assets/img/accounts/company-tree.png">

-Once you build a company tree, ERPNext will validate if the accounts of the child companies match the accounts in the parent company.
-All the accounts can be combined in a consolidated chart of accounts statement.

 ### 1.3 Chart of Accounts
-On each Company, the master for Chart of Accounts is maintained separately.
+For each Company, the master for Chart of Accounts is maintained separately.
 This allows you to maintain separate accounting for each company as per the legal requirements.
+You can also import chart of accounts using the [Charts Of Accounts Importer](/docs/user/manual/en/setting-up/chart-of-accounts-importer).

 <img class="screenshot" alt="Company Chart of Accounts" src="{{docs_base_url}}/assets/img/accounts/company-coa.png">